input-output-hk/cicero/handbook/concepts/action.md

 ### `meta`

-An action may have arbitrary data attached to it.
+An action may have arbitrary data attached to it in the form of a JSON object.

 This is not used for anything except showing it in the web UI.